 - 1. Complete all didactic coursework. - 2.
 Attend two on-campus intensives. - 3.
-Pass a competency-based evaluation with the Director of the Fellowship prior to attending clinical rotations. - 4.
+Pass competency-based evaluations during the on-campus intensives. - 4.
 Complete two clinical rotations at an ASPMF clinical site with documentation of the following: - 1.
 Truncal blocks: 20 cases - 2.
 Upper extremity blocks: 20 cases - 3.
 Lower extremity blocks: 20 cases - 4.
 Competency-based evaluations for each day of clinical rotation attendance - 5.
 End-of-clinical evaluation for each week of clinical rotation - 5.
 Maintain an accurate record of clinical procedures through Typhon. - 6.
 All financial obligations with the MTSA Business Office must be settled.

-A Fellow must complete all of the requirements in a semester before he or she is allowed to begin coursework for the following semester.
+A Fellow must complete all of the requirements in a semester before they are allowed to begin coursework for the following semester.
 Failure to achieve a passing grade will be addressed through the Progressions Committee at MTSA.
 During the clinical rotation, failure to demonstrate professionalism, proficiency in regional anesthesia, meet clinical expectations, and/or attend the clinical rotation will be addressed through the Progressions Committee.